Modifying Child Custody and Visitation Attorney in Raleigh, NC

 Reasons to Modify Custody or Visitation Orders

 A parent can request modification of a child custody and visitation order at any time by filing a motion with the court.
 The parent will need to show the court that the circumstances of the child’s life have changed considerably in a way that would make the court want to modify the original permanent custody order.
-Because the court makes decisions based on the welfare of the child, a parent may ask for modification of a custody and visitation order if:

 • The child’s safety has been violated;